thejimdavey/TryHackMeAD/README.md

 <h2>Utilities Used</h2>

 - Active Directory Users and Computers (ADUC): A Microsoft management tool for administering AD environments.
+- PowerShell: A powerful scripting language and automation tool used to manage and query Active Directory.
+Participants learn how to write PowerShell scripts to interact with AD, manage users, and automate tasks.
 - BloodHound: A tool for Active Directory enumeration and privilege escalation.
 - Nmap: Used for network scanning to detect AD services like SMB and LDAP.
 </b>